1Password

 Storing keyring credentials

-Use thecordon secret set command to store credentials:
+Use thecordon secret set command to store credentials.
+Pass the route or service name from your config:

 Platform differences